 - Promote global participation;

-- Let market prices drive the selection of solutions;
+- Allow market prices to drive the selection of solutions;

 - Ensure a uniform and predictable cost of GHG emissions across the economy;